-The gas tank holds up to 3.4 gallons and has a run time of up to 18 hours depending on the load.
+The gas tank holds up to 3.4 gallons and runs for up to 18 hours, depending on the load.

-The generator has a full LCD data display that you can use at the start of the electric push-button or the remote.
+The generator has a full LCD data display that you can use at the start of the electric push-button or the remote control.

 It will tell you the current power output, run time, voltage, and fuel levels.

-Total harmonic distortion (THD) is used to measure the “purity” of the sinusoidal electric wave produced by a generator.
-When a generator has a THD of higher than 5%, it can potentially damage sensitive electronics like laptops or phones.
+Total harmonic distortion (THD) measures the “purity” of the sinusoidal electric wave produced by a portable generator.
+The conventional portable generator usually has a THD of higher than 5%.
+This can potentially damage sensitive electronics like laptops or phones.

-The Westinghouse iGen series produce stable power at less than 3% THD, meaning you can use this inverter generator safely for electronics like cell phones, TVs, and computers.
+However, The Westinghouse iGen 4500 is an inverter generator that produces clean power at less than 3% THD.
+Therefore, you can use this inverter generator safely for electronics like cell phones, TVs, and computers.

-The TT-30R 30 Amp RV outlet makes the generator easy to directly connect to a typical RV without having to buy any additional adapters.
+The TT-30R 30 Amp RV outlet makes the portable generator easy to connect directly to a typical RV without buying any additional adapters.

 In addition to the RV outlet, this excellent inverter generator includes 2 USB outlets and a 5-20R 120VR Duplex outlet.
-Westinghouse offers a 3-year warranty along with technical support for life.
+Westinghouse offers a 3-year warranty along with technical life support.

-The only real disadvantage of this inverter is that it can be quite on the heavy side, which is to be expected given the power it does emit.
+The only real disadventirelye of this inverter is that it can be quite on the heavy side, which is to be expected given its emitting power.

 Pulsar 4000W Remote Start Generator

-The Pulsar 4000W Remote Start Generator is a very good inverter generator boasting a lot of advantages.
+The Pulsar 4000W Remote Start Generator is a perfect inverter genesuitabler boasting a lot of advantages.

-It produces around 63 dBA of sound at lower loads, making it fairly quiet when measured from several feet away.
+It produces around reasonably of sound at lower loads, making it relatively quiet when measured several feet away.

-The generator has a remote-control start, recoil, and electric start so you don’t even have to get up from your seat to turn it on.
+The portable generator has a remote-control start, recoil, and electric start, so you don’t have to get up to turn it on.

 The Pulsar has a 3.4-gallon tank and will run up to 12 hours.
-However, with the economy switch on you would get up to 15 hours.
+However, you would get up to 15 hours with the economy switch on.

 It comes with a telescoping handle for portability which is ideal when camping or tailgating.

-This inverter has 5 outlets with different voltage – two AC 120V outlets, one 30A RV outlet, one 12V DC 8A outlet and a 5V DC USB charging point.
-You can safely use it to power your sensitive electronics like cell phones and computers.
+This inverter has five outlets with different voltages – two AC 120V outlets, one 30A RV outlet, one 12V DC 8A outlet, and a 5V DC USB charging point.
+So you can safely use it to power sensitive electronics like cell phones and computers.

-The only disadvantage this inverter suffers from is the lack of an LCD letting you know the current status of the generator.
-You also need to remember that the sound levels can be a little loud at higher wattages, which is a perfectly normal thing for portable generators.
+The only disadvantage this inverter suffers from is the lack of an LCD letting you know the generator’s current status.
+In addition, it would be best to remember that the sound levels could be slightly loud at higher wattages, which is typical for portable generators.

 Champion 4000-Watt RV Ready Open Frame Inverter

-It has a sensor for low oil that will turn off the generator when the oil levels drop to prevent the damage to the engine.
+It has a sensor for low oil that will turn off the portable generator when the oil levels drop to prevent damage to the engine.

-This inverter produces a sound up to 64 dBA from 23 feet away which is slightly louder than a group of people chatting.
+This inverter produces a sound up to 64 dBA from 23 feet away, slightly louder than a group of people chatting.

 When the economy mode is activated, the sound will be lower because the electrical load is reduced and idles the engine.

-It has a Quick Touch Panel to give you the ease of access to the controls.
+It has a Quick Touch Panel to give you easy access to the controls.

-The Champion has 4 outlets with 120V 30A RV, two 120V 20A household outlets with less than 3% THD for sensitive electronics, and a 12V DC outlet with a dual USB adapter.
+The Champion has four outlets with 120V 30A RV, two 120V 20A household outlets with less than 3% THD for sensitive electronics, and a 12V DC outlet with a dual USB adapter.